Web push notifications are a scalable, engaging solution for reaching your audience. There’s no argument about that.

 Publishers might also use web push notifications to retarget past customers, send abandoned cart alerts, and update loyal users about trending topics.

 Take GoGy Games, for example.
 The gaming platform partnered with Jeeng to incorporate personalization into push notifications for its 10-12 million monthly website visitors.
 Jeeng uses machine learning to build smart user profiles and audience segments, automatically delivering targeted notifications to the right users at the right time.
 As a result, GoGy Games engaged with tens of thousands of users a day, generating both a low bounce rate and long session duration.
+A simple push message leads to more response from users.

 2. Keep your copy specific